SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/tests.md

 ## Output predicates

-These are more advanced unit tests where multiple rules can be configured which needs to be satisfied.
-Requires spark expression to be used as predicates.
+These are more advanced unit tests where multiple rules need to pass in order for the test as a whole to pass.
+Requires Spark expression to be used as predicates.

 ### Example {#output-predicates}

-In the below example we would create below unit tests:
+In the below example we will create below unit tests:

 1. Check that the value of amount column is `>0`.
 2. Check whether first name is not equal to last name.